 Will I regularly need to show the council how I am spending the personal travel budget?

 We want you to have the flexibility and control to arrange your own transport.
 The PTB is calculated as above and it is your responsibility to use it as you need to, to ensure you’re your child/young person attends school/college regularly.

 There will be no additional funding available to you should you not have enough money at any time.
-We will monitor your child/young person’s attendance to ensure payments are accurate.
-When the Direct Card Payment System is available, we will be able to monitor spending online.
-More details will follow when the system is implemented.
+We will monitor your child/young person’s attendance to ensure payments are accurate and where your child/young person has been absent we will adjust the funding amount for the next term.

 Will it have an impact on my other benefits?